DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - If a security control's benefits cannot be quantified, evaluated, or compared, then it does not actually provide any security.
   - there are many frameworks to choose from, such as:
     -  🔴**Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)
-        - COBIT is a documented set of best IT security practices by ISACA
+        - COBIT is a documented set of best IT security practices by ISACA for information technology (IT) management and governance.
         - Six key principles (🟡Sally Has Daring Goals To Excel SHDGTE) :
           - ✏️provide stakeholder value
           - ✏️holistic approach